SandhyaFarswan/sandhyafarswan.github.io/projects/waste.md

 summary: "This study on waste management in India focuses on the Municipal Solid Waste (MSW) generation in States of India and Per Capita MSW production in 2017"
 ---

 Integrated Solid Waste Management (ISWM) with 5 tier approaches is the solution to waste management according to The U.S. Environmental Protection Agency (EPA).
 In India population and density in cities are major problem to waste managemnt.
-The study focuses on these concern and data collection done for waste generation in India and dataset's source was Ministry of Statistics and Programme Implementation, Govt. of India in 2017.
-Maps on Statewise Municipal Solid Waste (MSW) generation and Per Capita Municipal Solid Waste (MSW) production in 2017 created using ArcGIS.
+The study focuses on these concern and data collected for waste generation in India and dataset's source was Ministry of Statistics and Programme Implementation, Govt. of India, in 2017.
+Maps on Statewise Municipal Solid Waste (MSW) generation and Per Capita MSW production in 2017 created using ArcGIS.

 <img class="img-fluid" src="/img/waste.png" alt="" />
 <img class="img-fluid" src="/img/wastemap.png" alt="" />